Yoast/developer/docs/features/schema/plugins/yoast-seo-shopify.md

 This page documents the [schema.org](https://schema.org/) markup output by the Yoast SEO for Shopify plugin.

+The output is generally consistent with our [https://developer.yoast.com/features/schema/overview](general approach), but has some minor variations due to differences in platform mechanics.

+## Structured data and microdata removal

+Many Shopify websites and themes include schema 'fragments'; e.g., isolated pieces of inline microdata, disconnected JSON-LD nodes, and thin or duplicate entity descriptions.
+To prevent potential conflicts and errors, **we attempt to remove all existing structured data** (in JSON-LD, and in microdata formats) from theme template when our app is installed.

+Most apps which add structured data functionality (e.g., reviews, recipes, etc) shouldn't be affected, provided that they don't place their scripts directly in the theme code.

 ## Core logic

 Every page should (attempt to) output the following pieces: